siddharatha/sfdx-bfo/README.md

 # run the plugin

+## Split files into a folder

-sfdx bfo:cleanup -s yourfolderwitholdformat -t targetfolderfornewformat
+sfdx bfo:split -s yourfolderwitholdformat -t targetfolderfornewformat

+## Merge files into a folder

+sfdx bfo:merge -s yourfolderwithsplitfiles -t targetfolderformergefiles

+## doctor

+specifies the state of your repo